ndg63276/alexa-sky-hd/README.md

 For various reasons, changing to the following channels seems to struggle:
 ITV3, Sky Sports Mix, Sky One+1, ITV1+1
 ### Routines
 Don't forget, you can use Routines in the Alexa app to create shortcuts for this skill.
-For example, set up a routine so that "Alexa, TV Guide" turns on the TV Guide.
+For example, set up a routine so that "Alexa, Sky" turns on the Sky box.
 ## Setup Instructions
 ### Set up your router to allow access to Sky box IP address
 1. This section will open your internet connection slightly.
 It is pretty harmless, but I am not responsible for anything bad that happens because of it.